cruna-cc/DS-protocol/README.md

 A protocol to subordinate ERC721 contracts to a dominant contract so that the subordinate follows the ownership of the dominant, which can be even be an ERC721 contract that does not have any additional features.

 ## BE CAREFUL — This is a work in progress and changes are likely to happen.
 Use at your own risk.
-Wait for version 1.0.0 before using in production.
+Wait for this message to be removed before using in production

-## Why~~~~
+## Why

 In 2021, when we started Everdragons2, we had in mind of using the head of the dragons for a PFP token based on the Everdragons2 that you own.
 Here an example of a full dragon and just the head.